LMDevops/mamz-ultimate-terraform/README.md

 locals used to deploy the steps have default values, whereas tfvars files do not.
 Check tfvars files **before deployment** and ensure that it aligns with your needs.

-# Getting Started

-The TL;DR Pre-Requisites, customization and execution instructions can be found [here](faqs/GETTING_STARTED.md).